 I have fond memories of stringing beans with Granny on her front porch every summer, while she kept an eye on a big pot of greasys with a chunk of fat back buried inside.
 My great-grandmother Compton was there too, rocking in her chair, and dipping snuff like there was no tomorrow.

 Where To Buy Them

-Every year around the middle of July, greasy cut short beans go on sale at the WNC Farmer’s Market in Asheville, and along roadside stands like Duckett’s Produce in Canton, NC.
-They’re harvested from local farmers who sell them for around $3.49 a pound, or $60.00 a bushel.
+Every year around the middle of July, greasy cut short beans go on sale at the WNC Farmer's Market in Asheville, and along roadside stands like Duckett's Produce in Canton, NC.
+They're harvested from local farmers who sell them by the pound or the bushel.

 They're not cheap, but they're in great demand.
 Greasys often sell out as soon as folks discover they've arrived.
 My aunt Judi, who now lives in Connecticut, adores these beans and has been known to buy a big mess of them whenever she visits.
 Once you grow up on greasys, no other bean will do.

 The best way to get your hands on these beans is to grow them yourself.
 You can find heirloom seeds such as Pink Tip Greasy from Bethel, NC on the Sustainable Mountain Agriculture website.

 They have both greasy beans and greasy cut short seeds for sale.
 There's even one named Lazy Wife Greasy which must have been named by a disgruntled farmer!